 In the late 60’s Ditko produced several astonishingly beautiful stories for Archie Goodwin’s Creepy and Eerie at Warren publications, many showcasing Ditko’s heretofore unseen delicate wash-shading in stories whose moodiness rivaled those of his earlier Dr. Strange stories.
 Ditko returned once more to Charlton in the early 70’s and created or drew several backup features for the popular E-Man comic book, including the distinctive Mocker; he also became a regular presence in the many ghost and horror titles Charlton was turning out, such as The Many Ghosts of Dr. Graves.

 Ditko’s increasing obsession with Objectivism and Randian thought led to what some say is his greatest creation, if a challenging read for the average comics fan, Mr. A, who was first done in 1967 for the third issue of Wally Wood’s independent comics anthology Witzend.
 As Ditko’s apex of Objectivist Comics, Mr. A was defined as having no belief in any grey areas of human behavior, one was either all-black (a bad guy) or all-white (a good guy, being Ditko’s conception of the Hero ideal).
 Leaving aside the unfortunate racial shadings of that dynamic, this framework would seem to lend itself to the high-contrast sorts of storytelling that “superhero comics” require: Bad Bad Guys and Good Good Good Guys.
 Unfortunately for us as readers, Ditko’s work has increasingly slid down the slope away from entertaining and engaging storytelling – something Ditko excelled at—and toward dry, vehement Polemic, to the point today that the majority of what Ditko produces is well –drawn while being all but unreadable.
-His work since Ditko retired from comics in 1998 has been published by Robin Snyder, who was his editor at Charlton, Archie Comics and elsewhere, and Snyder actively keeps the bulk of Ditko’s distinctive if decidedly oddball independent output available via sales through his web site.
+Ditko's work since he retired from mainstream comics in 1998 has been published by Robin Snyder, who was his editor at Charlton, Archie Comics and elsewhere, and Snyder actively keeps the bulk of Ditko’s distinctive if decidedly oddball independent output available via sales through his web site.
+It remains debatable whether even the term "retired" is appropriate, given Ditko's continuing political vehemence, but between his nominal disgust with the present state of mainstream comics and his advancing years, let us leave it at "retirement" for lack of a more accurate distinction.

 Characters Created by Steve Dikto